niv26222/insertionSort/README.md

-insertion srt is good for collections that are very small or nearly sorted Otherise it's not good soring algorithem
+insertion sort is good for collections that are very small or nearly sorted Otherise it's not good soring algorithem

 Complexity:
 Best:O(n)